 Back to the kale chips…Have you ever made them?
 It’s super simple, but I must advise you to please only use ORGANIC kale.
 Recent findings have shown cancer causing pesticides on 60% of conventionally grown kale.
 Which makes me extremely sad, considering the powerhouse of benefits kale provides.
 You can check out the research herehttps://www.ewg.org/foodnews/kale.php

-- Lay Kale on a parchment lined cookie sheet
+- Rinse Kale and evenly spread on cookie sheet

 You may choose to drizzle your finished kale chips with lemon juice as it will help your body absorb the vitamins a little easier.

 While eating your kale chips you will enjoy the following benefits:

 - Fights cancer cells

 - Prevents hair loss

 - Aids in weight loss